 Past UN-brokered reconstruction deals in Gaza failed both to rebuild the Strip and to prevent Hamas's brisk rearmament after repeated rounds of conflict.
-More recently, the UN's lead agency in Gaza, the UN Relief and Works Agency (UNRWA), has been almost completely discredited.
+More recently, the UN's lead agency in Gaza (UNRWA) has been almost completely discredited.
 For years, it has notoriously run schools that foment anti-Semitic radicalism among Palestinians.
-Now, mounting evidence from Israel's military operations confirm that UNRWA not only allowed Hamas to abuse its facilities and infiltrate its activities and staff on a systematic basis, but also that several of its employees actually participated in the October 7 terrorist attack.
+Now, mounting evidence from Israel's military operations confirms that UNRWA not only allowed Hamas to abuse its facilities and infiltrate its activities and staff on a systematic basis, but also that several of its employees actually participated in the October 7 terrorist attack.